Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 ```

-What this handler does is start a new window position and place a new query arg in the window URL so that the main application knows that it is time to start a new call.
+This handler starts a new window position and place a new query arg in the window URL so that the main application knows that it is time to start a new call.

 Next we will add a `useEffect` hook that is creating a event handler listening for new post messages from the child window.